utecrobotics/nao_kinect_teleop/HOWTO.md

 There should be a message saying: [Number]+ Terminated.

-Teleoperate arms and head of a simulated NAO (with naoqi)
+Teleoperate a simulated NAO (with naoqi)
 ================================================

+The following teleoperates the arms and head of the NAO (as in the previous case) but, instead of using the real robot, it uses the *simulation* provided by naoqi.

 1. Launch Naoqi locally
    ```